Albania national under-15 football team

-The Albania national under-15 football team is the national under-15 football team of Albania and is controlled by the Football Association of Albania and was founded in 2009.
+The Albania national under-15 football team is the national under-15 football team of Albania and is controlled by the Football Association of Albania.
+It was founded in 2009.

 History

 The Albania under-15 were founded in 2009 for participating in the 2010 Summer Youth Olympics (Football) and the head coach was appointed Sulejman Demollari, former and last native coach of Albania senior side until 2002.
 Albania under-15 played their first match against Liechtenstein in the semi-final qualification round on 17 October 2009 winning 2–0 with goals scored by Jurgen Vatnikaj and Enes Hoxha.
 Albania under-15 advanced to the final where they faced Montenegro on 19 October 2009.
 However, they lost 1–2, missing their participation in the 2010 Summer Youth Olympics finals.